TunahanApaydin/Gender-Classification-Based-on-Turkish-Tweets/README.md

 # Gender-Classification-Based-on-Turkish-Tweets

-This project aims to classify gender based on turkish tweets.
+This project aims to classify gender based on Turkish tweets.

 Three different methods were used for feature extraction.
 These are: Tf-idf, Word2Vec and GloVe.
 Eight classification methods were used for Tf-idf and six classification methods were used for Word2Vec and GloVe.